ciechanowiec/cloud_books_manager_jakarta/README.md

 6. [License](#License)

 ## Basic Info
 This program is a books manager web-application which allows to browse and edit stored data.
-The data is stored in a cloud database at Google Cloud Platform.
+The data is assumed to be stored in a cloud database at Google Cloud Platform.
 | Parameter                               | Data                                                                                                    |
 | :-------------------------------------: | :-----------------------------------------------------------------------------------------------------: |
 | Program name:                           | Cloud Books Manager                                                                                     |